mha4065/fAllParams/README.md

 fAllParams is a powerful tool to extract all parameters from given URLs.
 It's also support `json` and `xml` content type.

+### Note
+- This tool uses Firefox to send headless requests

 ## Requirements
   - Python3
   - Firefox browser